Make. Build. Do.

 250+ Exhibitors.
 Interactive Learning Zone.
 Informative Presentations.

-Be sure to visit the exhibition hall during your time at #OETC18.
-There is always something interesting to see and exciting activities are always happening.
-Open 12pm-4pm on February 13th, 9am-4pm on the 14th, and 9am-2pm on the 15th, the exhibit hall is your one-stop shop for all things Ed Tech.
+Be sure to visit the Exhibition Hall during your time at #OETC19.
+There is always something interesting to see and exciting activities are ongoing.
+Open 12pm-4pm on February 12th, 9am-4pm on the 13th, and 9am-2pm on the 14th, the Exhibit Hall is your one-stop shop for all things in Ed Tech.
 From LMS' to grading systems, from networking to servers, OETC brings in wide array of companies whose representatives can answer your questions and provide solutions for your schools.

 Click Here to see the current floor plan and list of exhibitors.